muthukub/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f5-observability-first/README.md

 ### Wrong cut

-- “this is mainly a workflow execution bug”
+“This is mainly a workflow execution bug.”

 ### Better cut

-- “this is a diagnosability-first case with possible execution pressure behind it”
+“This is a diagnosability-first case with possible execution pressure behind it.”

 That distinction matters because the first repair move changes immediately.